run-ai/docs/docs/Researcher/user-interface/workspaces/create/workspace-v2.md

+---
-# Create a new workspace
+title: Create a new workspace
+summary: This article describes how to create new workspaces.
+authors:
+    - Jason Novich
+date: 2024-Jan-7
+---

 A Workspace is assigned to a project and is affected by the project’s quota just like any other workload.
 A workspace is shared with all project members for collaboration.

 !!!
 Note